-Foundations of Child Development; Early Childhood Curriculum and Instruction; and Health, Safety, and Nutrition/CDA Application Waivers
+Foundations of Child Development; Early Childhood Curriculum and Instruction; and Health, Safety and Nutrition/CDA Application Waivers

-Students who have a current and valid CDA Credential, awarded by the Council for Professional Recognition or a FCCPC certificate awarded by the Florida Department of Children and Families, and who are enrolled in the Early Childhood Education Associate's degree, Early Childhood Education Diploma, or Early Childhood Education Certificate, may request a waiver from Foundations of Child Development; Early Childhood Education Curriculum and Instruction; and Health, Safety, and Nutrition/CDA Application.
-The student's credential will be reviewed, and if the criteria are met, Rasmussen College will waive the course requirements and the grades will be posted on the student transcript as a Course Waiver (CW).
+- Students who have current and valid CDA Credential, awarded by the Council for Professional Recognition, and are enrolled in the Early Childhood Education Associate's degree, Early Childhood Education Diploma, or Early Childhood Education Certificate may request a waiver from Foundations of Child Development; Early Childhood Education Curriculum and Instruction; and Health, Safety and Nutrition/CDA Application. - The student's credential will be reviewed, and if the criteria are met, Rasmussen College will waive the course requirements and the grades will be posted on the student transcript as a Course Waiver (CW).